What We Do

 A national wildlife refuge is typically a contiguous area of land and water managed by the U.S. Fish and Wildlife Service for the conservation and, where appropriate, restoration of fish, wildlife and plant resources and their habitats for the benefit of present and future generations of Americans.

-is established to the recreational activities offered to the resource management tools used.
-Using science, the staff that work on national wildlife refuges manages Service lands and waters to help ensure the survival of native wildlife species.
+Learn more about national wildlife refuge is established, to the recreational activities offered, to the resource management tools used.
+Using , the staff that work on national wildlife refuges manages Service lands and waters to help ensure the survival of native wildlife species.

 Management and Conservation